-Animal-assisted therapies, including goat farming, can positively impact mental health, especially for young people.
-These experiences provide emotional support, encourage growth, and help build meaningful routines.
+Animal-assisted therapies, such as goat farming, can have a positive impact on mental health, particularly for young people.
+These experiences offer emotional support, foster growth, and contribute to the development of meaningful routines.

 Emotional regulation and comfort